6/openai-caching-proxy-worker/README.md

 You will need to sign up for two services if you haven't already:

 - [Cloudflare](https://www.cloudflare.com): Where our worker will be hosted.
-- [Upstash](https://upstash.com): Cache is stored using Upstash's redis-over-HTTP service.
-Depending on your usage, you may try replacing this with [Cloudflare KV](https://developers.cloudflare.com/workers/runtime-apis/kv/) instead which is eventually consistent but will likely provide better read latency.
+- [Upstash](https://upstash.com): We use Upstash's redis-over-HTTP service for storing cached OpenAI responses.
+Depending on your usage, you may try replacing Redis with [Cloudflare KV](https://developers.cloudflare.com/workers/runtime-apis/kv/) instead which is eventually consistent but will likely provide better read latency.

 Both Cloudflare and Upstash have generous free plans.